What Does the P0132 Code Mean?

 - Defective wiring

-If you are sure that the P0132 trouble code exists, here are some steps you can take to fix the problem.
-Before replacing, we suggest that you clean and service the oxygen sensor and inspect the intake manifold as well.
+If you are sure that the P0132 error code is present, here are some steps you can take to resolve the problem.
+Before replacing, we recommend that you clean and maintain the oxygen sensor and also inspect the intake manifold.

 - Replace the O2 oxygen sensor